Complex Adaptive Systems, Master's Programme

 - Dynamical Systems

-The second semester has one core course, Computational Biology 1, and the opportunity to choose elective courses, though we recommend the following:
+The second semester has one recommended course, Computational Biology, and the opportunity to choose elective courses.
+The following elective courses are recommended:

 - Information Theory of Complex Systems